leovandriel/csynth/README.md

 play(revved, 6);
 ```

-You can listen to the result in
+Listen to the result in
 [example.mp3](https://github.com/leovandriel/csynth/raw/main/output/example.mp3)
 or by running: